-The strength of the family market highlights the need for investment in family-friendly accommodation and activities throughout the region.
+There is opportunity to leverage the opportunity for further growth in the family market, through the provision of more family-friendly accommodation and activities throughout the region.

 Comfortable Cruisers are also a strong visitor market from Greater Sydney, however decreased by almost 10% in January 2022 compared to January 2020.
 This decrease in visitation from the Comfortable Cruisers market is likely due to the apprehension of older demographics to travel during the pandemic.